-- (c) shall not be eligible for elective office in the PSAC; - (d) shall not be eligible for delegate status to any PSAC Convention or Conference; and - (e) shall not be eligible for priority staffing within the PSAC.
+- 3.4 Any person who is not a member of the PSAC, and who is an employee of the PSAC, may be granted Associate Membership in the PSAC. - 3.5 Associate Members within the meaning of this Regulation: - (a) shall have no right to attend meetings of the PSAC except meetings which are specifically called to consider matters relating exclusively to rights and privileges of Associate Membership; - (b) shall have no right to vote; - (c) shall not be eligible for elective office in the PSAC; - (d) shall not be eligible for delegate status to any PSAC Convention or Conference; and - (e) shall not be eligible for priority staffing within the PSAC.